Political Contributions and Lobbying Expenditures

-Lorillard recognizes that good citizenship includes involvement in the political process, and this means supporting political leaders who give full and careful consideration to all sides of an issue as well as participating in the public policy debate.
-Lorillard seeks to play a constructive role in helping to build lines of communication regarding legislation and regulations that may impact our ability to manufacture and sell cigarettes and other tobacco products and the freedom of our consumers to enjoy using our products.
-Elected officials make decisions that directly affect our ability to offer quality cigarettes to our adult consumers at an affordable price.
+Lorillard recognizes that good citizenship includes involvement in the political process.
+This means supporting political leaders who give full and careful consideration to all sides of an issue as well as participating in the public policy debate.
+Lorillard seeks to play a constructive role in helping to build lines of communication regarding legislation and regulations that may impact our ability to manufacture, market and sell our tobacco products and the freedom of our consumers to enjoy using our products.
+Elected officials make decisions that directly affect our ability to offer quality tobacco products to our adult consumers at an affordable price.
 Therefore, our active participation in the political process is important to ensure that we have a voice in these decisions.

-Lorillard may make direct contributions to support political organizations (such as those organized under section 527 of the Internal Revenue Code), independent expenditure committees, and candidates and committees in those states where such corporate contributions are allowed by law.
-Corporate contributions are periodically reported to the Board of Directors.
+Lorillard may make corporate contributions to support political organizations (such as those organized under section 527 of the Internal Revenue Code), independent expenditure committees, and candidates and committees in those states where such corporate contributions are allowed by law.
 In addition, Lorillard maintains the non-partisan Lorillard Tobacco Company Public Affairs Committee (“LOPAC”) to allow eligible Lorillard employees to combine their personal funds to participate in the federal and state political process.
 Both corporate and LOPAC contributions comply with all local, state and federal laws and all public disclosure requirements.
-Contributions are disbursed according to the following criteria:
+Criteria for making political contributions include:

-- Does the candidate support pro business policies and public policy that promotes choice and free markets?
+- Does the organization, candidate or committee support pro business policies and public policy that promote choice and free markets?

 - Does the candidate serve on legislative committees with jurisdiction over issues of importance to our business?

 - Does Lorillard conduct business in the state or district represented by the candidate or where the committee or organization is active?

-- Does the candidate represent or is the organization or committee active in a state or district where Lorillard has a large concentration of employees and/or adult smokers?
+- Does the candidate represent or is the organization or committee active in a state or district where Lorillard has a large concentration of employees and/or adult consumers?

 Reports for LOPAC are filed according to the requirements of the Federal Election Commission and can be found at www.fec.gov.
 A link to the LOPAC political contribution reports is provided below.

-The websites noted above include contributions made to political candidates, political parties, political committees, ballot measures and other political entities organized and operating under 26 USC Section 527 of the Internal Revenue Code.
+The websites noted above include Lorillard contributions made to political candidates, political parties, political committees and other political entities organized and operating under 26 USC Section 527 of the Internal Revenue Code.